Preferred Stock Accounting

 Preferred Stock Definition

-Preferred stock is a type of stock issued by a business that usually pays a fixed dividend prior to any distributions to the holders of the common stock of the business.
-This payment is usually cumulative, so any delayed prior payments must be paid to the preferred stock holders before distributions can be made to the holders of common stock.
+Preferred stock is a type of stock that usually pays a fixed dividend prior to any distributions to the holders of the common stock of the business.
+This payment is typically cumulative, so any delayed prior payments must be paid to the preferred stock holders before distributions can be made to the holders of common stock.
 However, the holders of preferred stock usually gain this advantage in exchange for giving up their right to share in any additional earnings generated by the company, which limits the amount by which the shares can change in value over time.

 Preferred Stock Characteristics